Institute for Teacher Education

 All applicants to the PBCSE program will be evaluated competitively and considered for admission on the basis of an overall profile.
 Admission to the PBCSE is considered admission to a SATEP.

 Admission requirements are subject to change.
 Call the Office of Student Academic Services for updated information.

 The Master of Education in Teaching (MEdT) Program is a two-year initial licensure program whose applicants seek to earn a teaching license at the elementary (K-6) or secondary levels (7-12) and engage in a program of research and inquiry consistent with a graduate degree.
-At the secondary level the program only accepts candidates interested in teaching English (Language Arts), Mathematics, Science, or Social Studies.
-Successful completion of the program results in both a recommendation to the Hawai'i Teacher Standards Board for licensure and a Master's Degree from the College of Education.
+Successful completion of the program results in both a recommendation to the Hawai'i Teacher Standards Board for licensure and a master's degree from the College of Education.